JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 - Enrichment Levies: 120
 - Capital / Tech Levies: 41

-As of 1/13/24, there are at least 3 more bonds to analyze for the following school districts once these districts supply requested copies of their bond/levy projection datasheets:
+As of 1/16/24, there are at least 3 more bonds to analyze for the following school districts once these districts supply requested copies of their bond/levy projection datasheets:
-- Benton County, Paterson SD
 - Lewis County, Pe Ell SD
 - Thurston County, Rochester SD

-As of 1/13/24, the following counties have yet to post or supply copies of their districts' expected tax measure resolutions:
+As of 1/16/24, the following counties have yet to post or supply copies of their districts' expected tax measure resolutions:
 - Adams
-- Grays Harbor
 - Skamania